emberjs/rfcs/0000-ember-data-partial-record-loading.md

 });
 ```

-Setting this property turns on the default implementation of partial records.
+Setting this property turns on the default implementation.
-Let's assume that an application is read only.
-In this case user doesn't have to
+If an application is read only a user doesn't have to
 do anything else.
 If a server returns partial data, record is marked as
 partially loaded and as soon as one of the missing properties is accessed the
 record is refreshed by sending a query for the full record.